-Potentially, anyone who gets a tattoo or piercing is a risk for contracting an infection – and yes, that includes MRSA.
-MRSA is a bigger threat in comparison to other infections because it’s easily spread and more difficult (but not impossible) to treat.
-In most cases, MRSA is more severe, and can even occasionally be fatal.
+The reason MRSA is a bigger threat when getting a tattoo or piercing is that in comparison to other infections, it’s easily spread and more difficult (but not impossible) to treat.
+In most cases, MRSA is more severe than a typical infection, and can even occasionally be fatal.

-Since MRSA bacteria can reside on the body of a carrier (known as a colonizer) without their knowledge and with no adverse effects to their own health, it’s possible for an artist to spread the infection to a client through skin or tool contact.
-But if the client themselves are a colonizer, they can be infected with the bacteria from their own bodies once the skin has been broken for the tattoo or piercing.
+Since MRSA bacteria can reside on the body of a carrier (known as a colonizer) without their knowledge, and with no adverse effects on their own health, it’s possible for an artist to spread the infection to a client through skin or tool contact without them even knowing they're infected, to begin with.
+But, if the client themselves are already a colonizer of the bacteria, they can then be infected with the bacteria from their own bodies once the skin has been broken for the tattoo or piercing.

-You could just as easily get MRSA riding the New York City subway, or at your local gym.
-But those risks are minimal enough that we continue to live our lives, accepting the fact that freak accidents are still possible.
-Knowing that these risks exist should only make us more aware and more careful; not paranoid.
+You could just as easily get MRSA riding the New York City subway, or at your local gym— it's a risk you take just by being.
+Thankfully, the risks are minimal enough that we continue to live our lives in spite of potential infections—While still accepting the fact that freak accidents are still possible.
+Instead, knowing that these risks exist should only make us more aware and careful; not paranoid.

 Your first responsibility as a patron of any tattoo or piercing establishment is full disclosure of any illness or medical conditions, as well as any medications you're currently taking.
 Don't leave something out just because you don't think it should affect getting tattooed or pierced, and do not avoid being honest with your artist because you think they might deny you.
 It's not worth losing your life, or risking other peoples' for a tattoo or piercing!